pandey-ankit/coherence-demo/explore-code/explore-code.md

       }
       ```

-   * EventsResource.java in `src/main/java/com/oracle/coherence/demo/application` or [GitHub](https://github.com/coherence-community/coherence-demo/blob/1412/src/main/java/com/oracle/coherence/demo/application/EventsResource.java)
+   * EventsResource.java in `src/main/java/com/oracle/coherence/demo/application` or on [GitHub](https://github.com/coherence-community/coherence-demo/blob/1412/src/main/java/com/oracle/coherence/demo/application/EventsResource.java)

      This class contains methods to set up a Server Sent Events (SSE) broadcaster and uses Coherence Map Events to send any changes to the SSE channel.
      Some relevant methods are shown below: